marekI got their new book cover by running a design contest:

+Marek has been on the backpacker trail since 2012, visiting over 60 countries all over the world.
+His blog, Indie Traveller, quickly became one the most-read English-language travel blogs.
 Marek has moved around the globe by foot, tuk-tuk, taxi, propellor plane, banka, jeepney, mule, horse, quad bike, bus, bicycle, tricycle, speedboat, and hot air balloon.
-You can follow his adventures at http://www.indietraveller.co.
+You can follow his adventures at www.indietraveller.co.

 This book helps prepare and inspire anyone wishing to jump into the deep end of travel - such as going on a backpacking or round-the-world trip, becoming a nomad, or simply having an awesome adventure far away from home.

+Aspiring backpackers, nomads, round-the-world travellers.
+Mainly 20-35, but some older readers as well.
 Most people buy this book via my blog to get friendly practical advice for a trip they're already planning.
 But some also buy it as a gift for friends who want to maybe travel someday (e.g. they buy it for xmas).
 While it's a very practical guide it should look potentially 'giftable' as well.